Board Members

 Gene became a member of the Friends of Ironwood Forest in 2006 and served on the Board from 2013 to 2014.
 Gene immediately fell in love with the Sonoran Desert after moving to it 1962.
 His education was in Physics, with a BA from Rice and a PhD from Duke.
 Most of his career was in systems engineering in the electronics industry.
 He has assisted the Friends of Ironwood Forest in restoration projects, communications, and events such as Meet the Monument.
 He also volunteers with other conservation and social organizations and has provided input to government agencies on a number of environmental issues.

-Lee has been working in the field of conservation biology for 25 years.
+Lee has been working in the field of conservation biology for 30 years.
 He has been a wildlife biologist, naturalist, field researcher, conservation educator, and species recovery planner.
-He now writes and manages grants for LightHawk, a conservation organization that uses general aviation to protect the earth.
 He is also a private pilot and a UAS pilot.
-Lee has lived in Tucson for 12 years, during and after getting his Master’s in Renewable Natural Resource Studies at the University of Arizona.
-He fell in love with the Ironwood Forest National Monument over multiple trips camping there with his wife and kids.
+Lee lived in Tucson for 15 years, during and after getting his M.S. in Renewable Natural Resource Studies at the University of Arizona.
+He fell in love with the Ironwood Forest National Monument over multiple trips camping there with friends and family.

 Mike Quigley, Tucson